tdwg/bdq/tg2/_review/docs/supplement/index.md

 The types of test in bdqcore are identified by the bdqffdq classes of Validation, Issue, Amendment and Measure.

+Each of these types of tests can be composed with a ResourceType to apply to a single record (bdqffdq:SingleRecord), or to multiple records in a data set (bdqffdq:MultiRecords).
+In BDQ Core, we have described as set of SingleRecord Validations, Issues, Ammendments, and Measures, and in addition, a set of MultiRecord Measures.

 **Validation** tests are phrased as positive statements, consistent with the Framework.
 Validations evaluate values or in some cases, presence or lack of a value to see if input data have quality for some purpose.
 For example, VALIDATION_TAXONRANK_NOTEMPTY will return Response.status RUN_HAS_RESULT and Response.result COMPLIANT if a record under test contains a value in dwc:taxonRank, rather being phrased in the negative (i.e. VALIDATION_TAXONRANK_EMPTY) and flagging a problem.
 Data are found to be fit for some use if all Validations comprising that Use have a Response.result of COMPLIANT.
 The formal response of VALIDATIONs can take one of four forms.
 A Response.status of "EXTERNAL_PRREQUISITES_NOT_MET" when an external authority service is unavailable (bdq:sourceAuthority), a Response.status of "INTERNAL_PREREQUISITES_NOT_MET" when the values of the Information Elements are such that the test cannot be meaningfully run, a Response.status of "RUN_HAS_RESULT" when the prerequisites for running the test have been met, and in this situation, a Response.result of either "COMPLIANT" if the values of the Information Elements meet the criteria, or "NOT_COMPLIANT" when they do not.

 During the development of the tests, there were significant discussions about how tests were to be phrased, for several contributors, the most natural form seemed to be to describe assertions in the negative sense, identifying problems.
 The bdqffdq framework, however, focused entirely on positive statements, identifying data that have quality and are fit for purpose.
 Over the evolution of the description of the tests we conformed the language to the positive sense of the framework in almost all cases.
 Validations are thus phrased in the framework sense of being COMPLIANT if the data have quality with respect to the test evaluation criteria.
 There were, however, a set of cases that didn't fit well into this positive sense, in particular, those where the conclusion of the test was that the data might or might not be fit for purpose and a human would have to evaluate more closely.
 In order to accomodate this "there might be a problem" case, we expanded the framework to include the concept of bdqffdq:Issue, where Issues are the converse of Validations and are phrased in a negative sense, identifying problems.